 I am particularly interested in what I see as the inevitable convergence of internal and external communications, brought on by the explosive growth of social media.

-My non-working life is also dominated by this stuff – as well as a wonderful wife, two amazing daughters and a love of sport, gambling, poker, cooking, Fulham Football Club, Split Enz and Ugly Betty.
+My non-working life is also dominated by this stuff – as well as a wonderful wife, two amazing daughters and a love of sport, gambling, poker, cooking, Fulham Football Club, Split Enz, Ugly Betty and Grey’s Anatomy.

 I use this blog to expand on things that grab me.
 It tends to be work related as I live to work and love what I do.
 Sometimes it may get personal, because as time goes on I find the lines between work and play getting more and more blurred.